trywhencan/git_repository/readme.txt

-Hello, World!
+Hello, is World!
-This is built for Git.
+This is is built for Git.